Robert-van-Engelen/lisp/README.md

 returns the current environment.
 When executed in the REPL, returns the global environment.

 ### Locals

+Locals are declared with the following `let` special forms.
+These forms differ slightly in syntax from other Lisp and Scheme implementations, with the aim to make `let` forms more intuitive to use (I spent a lot of time debugging my student's Scheme programs as many of them mistakingly forgot to use a list of pairs in the `let` forms, so it's time to get rid of that once and for all, but if you don't like it then change this Lisp implementation as you wish):

     (let (v1 x1) (v2 x2) ... (vk xk) y)
     (let* (v1 x1) (v2 x2) ... (vk xk) y)